-Corporate and Other includes headquarters, central research and development, real estate activities, Corporate Treasury Operations, Global Business Services (GBS), the investment in Hitachi ABB Power Grids and other minor business activities.
-The remaining activities of certain EPC projects which we are completing and are in a wind-down phase are also reported in Corporate and Other.
+Corporate and Other includes core headquarter functions, real estate activities, Corporate Treasury Operations, Global Business Services (GBS), the investment in Hitachi Energy and other minor business activities.
+Certain strategic investments managed by ABB Technology Ventures are also included in Corporate.
+The remaining activities of certain EPC projects which we are completing and are in a wind-down phase are reported as non-core businesses within Corporate and Other.
 In addition, the historical business activities of certain divested businesses are presented in Corporate and Other.
 These include the high-voltage cables business, steel structures and certain EPC contracts relating to the oil and gas industry.